dennis1248/OpenOEM/docs/markdown/README.md

 # OpenOEM
 ![Project logo](/src/icon-small.png?raw=true "Project logo")

-This automated tool will Install programs from the Chocolatey repositories and could make some basic tweaks such as changing the UI color, set a wallpaper and removing the people button among other things.
+OpenOEM will Install programs from the Chocolatey repositories and can make some basic tweaks such as changing the UI color, seting up a wallpaper and removing the people button among other things.
 Simply run the executable and walk away, it will not require your attention anymore until it is done.

+You can configure OpemOEM however you want to via either [the MasterRaceGeeks website](https://openoem.masterracegeeks.eu/) or by manually editing the configuration file using a simple text editor.

 ## What This Tool Does Exactly
 - :heavy_check_mark: **Install** programs using **chocolatey**